 X (Twitter) accounts that deal with breaking music and technology news are great sources of interesting tweets and article links.

 If you’re a function band, more and more enquiries are being generated through social media, so it’s definitely worth being active.
-Some people will have much more confidence in contacting you on social media than callin
+Some people will have much more confidence in contacting you on social media than calling.

 Use the trends and hashtags selectively